Try Anywhere Teacher, our Online Learning Program, for 30 Days FREE! Use Code: KIDPOWER

 Note: With younger children, or children of the same age, you can sit down and do the same exercise in their workbooks after each activity.
 Like, “find the A!”, “find the Z!”, etc.

 If you are always hovering over your little’s shoulders, it will be all that much harder for them to collaborate and have fun with the learning.
 Yes, yes.
-Giving them time to complete a task together can lead to an argument (or five!), but it can also create space for them to problem solve together, create and complete something on their own!
+Giving them time to complete a task together can lead to an argument (or five!), but it can also create space for them to problem-solve together and create and complete something on their own!

 I love ending the day with a little sprint, followed by a reward of some kind--like time in the sprinkler, or a treat.